aio-libs-abandoned/aioredis-py/docs/migration.md

 As you can see, the `from_url(...)` methods are not coroutine functions.
 This is because connections are created lazily rather than pre-filled, in keeping with the pattern established in redis-py.
-If you have a need to establish a connection immediately, you can use `aioredis.Reds.ping` to fetch a connection and ping your redis instance.
+If you have a need to establish a connection immediately, you can use `aioredis.Redis.ping` to fetch a connection and ping your redis instance.

 ## Pipelines and Transactions (Multi/Exec)